-CLARKSBURG, W.Va. — For pioneer families in western Virginia, life was difficult enough without talk of "witches."
+CLARKSBURG, W.Va. — For pioneers in western Virginia, life was complicated enough without talk of "witches."
 Any interruption in the business of avoiding hunger and disease might prove deadly.
-A blighted harvest, a twisted gun, a broken limb could swiftly doom a settlement.
+A blighted harvest, a twisted gun, or a broken limb could swiftly doom a settlement.
 But then there were witches.

-According to superstitious settlers, witches lurked just out of sight in the forest.
-In his book "Border Settlers of Northwestern Virginia," Lucullus McWhorter dedicated a whole chapter to the matter of witch lore in the 1700s.
+According to superstitious settlers, they lurked just out of sight in the forest.
+In his book "Border Settlers of Northwestern Virginia," Lucullus McWhorter dedicated a chapter to witch lore in the 1700s.
 It remains one of the most enlightening histories of the period in existence.

 "The belief in witchcraft and auguries was intuitive with the border settler," McWhorter wrote.
 "The Witch and the Black Wizard were mediums of evil spirits or the Devil to do secret injury to the human race.
 The baleful influence of these invidious enemies of mankind was more to be dreaded than the visible dangers besetting the wilderness home."

 Bad luck and relentless adversity were invariably attributed to a witch's spell, and conjurers and "witch doctors" who maintained the skills to defeat such foes were usually found in any settlement, McWhorter wrote.

 "These gifted persons, successfully combating the malevolency of the witch, were regarded as public benefactors.
 Their status regarding those believing in sorcery was scarce below that of the good Indian medicine man with his people.

 "The superstitious fallacies were so strong with our first settlers that it is no surprise that we still find the occult among their descendants in the isolated and mountainous districts."